I can’t speak highly enough of the month I spent travelling in Guatemala.

-Like with my Vietnam budget guide, I’ll be referencing costs in dollars (or the native currency), because most readers are from the States.
-The Guatemalan Quetzal (GTQ) is the native currency – free-floating, it was once pegged to the U.S. dollar and before that the Gold Standard.
-At the time of writing this, $1 equates to around $7 – so not too tricky to convert.
+In this post, I’ll be referencing costs in U.S. dollars, purely because most readers are from the States.
+The Guatemalan Quetzal (GTQ) is the native currency, and at the time of writing this, $1 equates to around 8 Quetzales – so it’s not too tricky to convert.

-A quick note before we continue: I paid for everything in the article myself – this is a comp- and press-free post.
+A quick note before we continue: I paid for everything in the article myself – this is a comp- and press trip-free post.

 Guatemala came near the start of my year-long travel extravaganza, in October.
 Like I mentioned earlier, we’d been in Nicaragua beforehand, and the States before that, which is where the whole adventure began.